18F/18f.gsa.gov/_about/index.md

 lead: We help other government agencies build, buy, and share technology products.
 banner_cta: true
 subnav_items:
--
-  text: Our principles
+  - text: Our principles
     permalink: /about/#our-principles
-  in_subnav: true
--
-  text: Our team
+  - text: Our team
     permalink: /about/#our-team
-  in_subnav: true
--
-  text: History and funding
+  - text: History and funding
     permalink: /about/#history-and-funding
-  in_subnav: true
--
-  text: For press
+  - text: For press
     permalink: /about/#for-press
-  in_subnav: true
 ---

 18F is an office within the [General Services Administration](https://www.gsa.gov/) (GSA) that collaborates with other agencies to fix technical problems, build products, and improve how government serves the public through technology.